Reserve Account

 APay is a fintech company.
 Using its merchant app, merchants can:

-When refunds exceed the business's account balance, transactions enter a 'pending' state.
-Businesses often delay adding funds, ultimately leading to failed refunds and an average success rate of only 84%—well below industry standards.
-This hurts their reputation and reduces APay’s merchant satisfaction and retention.
+When refunds exceed a business’s account balance, transactions enter a “pending” state.
+Businesses often delay adding funds, which leads to failed refunds and an average success rate of only 84%—below the industry benchmark of 90%.
+This not only damages businesses’ reputations and erodes customer trust, but also reduces APay’s merchant retention.

 Reserve Account

 Access from the homepage.
-Educational content helps merchants onboard to this new feature
+Educational content helps merchants onboard to the Reserve Account

 Digital Funding Process